Aliases for SRPK1 Gene

 This gene encodes a serine/arginine protein kinase specific for the SR (serine/arginine-rich domain) family of splicing factors.
 The protein localizes to the nucleus and the cytoplasm.
 It is thought to play a role in regulation of both constitutive and alternative splicing by regulating intracellular localization of splicing factors.
 Alternative splicing of this gene results in multiple transcript variants.
 Additional alternatively spliced transcript variants have been described for this gene, but their full length nature have not been determined.[provided by RefSeq, Jul 2010]

 GeneCards Summary for SRPK1 Gene

 SRPK1 (SRSF Protein Kinase 1) is a Protein Coding gene.
 Diseases associated with SRPK1 include Denys-Drash Syndrome and Lung Cancer.
-Among its related pathways are mRNA Splicing - Major Pathway and Influenza A. GO annotations related to this gene include poly(A) RNA binding and protein kinase activity.
+Among its related pathways are mRNA Splicing - Major Pathway and Influenza A. Gene Ontology (GO) annotations related to this gene include protein kinase activity.
 An important paralog of this gene is SRPK2.

 UniProtKB/Swiss-Prot Summary for SRPK1 Gene